BabarZKhan/NEC_AURORA_RESEARCH/README.md

 # NEC_AURORA_RESEARCH

 Followng table consists of research papers that demonstrate differet results of NEC Aurora card.
+Feel free to push more.